cognitedata/cognite-sdk-python/docs/source/quickstart.rst

 ==========
 Instantiate a new client
 ------------------------
-Use this code to instantiate a client and get your login status.
-CDF returns an object with attributes that describe which project and service account your API key belongs to.
+Use this code to instantiate a client in order to execute API calls to Cognite Data Fusion (CDF).
 The :code:`client_name` is a user-defined string intended to give the client a unique identifier.
 You can provide the :code:`client_name` by passing it directly to the :ref:`ClientConfig <class_client_ClientConfig>` constructor.

 The Cognite API uses OpenID Connect (OIDC) to authenticate.